🎁 Sale off 15% for orders from $30 | Sale off 10% for all orders

-Short answer: To activate an eSIM on iPhone for international travel, install the eSIM before departure on Wi-Fi, label it as your travel line, then turn it on after landing and select it for cellular data.
+To set up and activate an eSIM on iPhone for travel, install the eSIM before departure on Wi-Fi, label it as your travel line, then turn it on after landing and select it for cellular data.
 If your provider instructions require it, enable data roaming only for the travel eSIM line.

-Activating a travel eSIM on iPhone is easiest when you split the process into two parts: prepare before your flight, then connect after you land.
+Activating a travel eSIM on iPhone is easiest when you split the process into two parts: set it up before your flight, then connect after you land.
 That way, your iPhone already has the eSIM installed, your home number can stay available, and your travel data line is ready when you arrive.

 With ZenRoam, you choose a destination, receive setup details by email, install the eSIM before departure, and use prepaid 4G/5G LTE travel data after arrival.
 Plans are contract-free, include hotspot where supported, and let you keep your original number active on your main SIM if your iPhone supports Dual SIM.